 · DMA-PB controls API keys for asset withdrawal, so client’s withdrawals for rebalancing (usually needed for cross-venue arbitrage strategies) might be delayed due to DMA-PB’s operational inefficiency

-The risk for DMA-PB is that they have to maintain the aggregated trading volume, and negotiate with exchanges to improve/ maintain fee tier, especially when the whole market is inactive.
+The risk for direct market access prime brokerage is that they have to maintain the aggregated trading volume, and negotiate with exchanges to improve/ maintain fee tier, especially when the whole market is inactive.
 In 2022, some DMA-PB might not be able to maintain VIP9 fee tier on Binance, hence incumbent trading clients will switch to other competitors, which further reduces their trading volume.

 2. Increase AUM for trading firms / Interest income for DMA-PB